dorianprill/sub0bfuscate/README.md

 ## Status
 The obfuscator part is not fleshed out yet, I'm still working on the basic building blocks of arithmetic.
+It will probably involve rummaging around in LLVM IR, replacing arithmetic ops with function calls.